MindscapeHQ/raygun4net/README.md

 By default, Raygun will send the assembly version of your project with each report.
 If you are using WinRT, the transmitted version number will be that of the Windows Store package, set in Package.appxmanifest (under Packaging).

-If you need to provide your own custom version value, you can do so by setting the ApplicationVersion property of the RaygunClient (in the format x.x.x.x where x is a postive integer).
+If you need to provide your own custom version value, you can do so by setting the ApplicationVersion property of the RaygunClient (in the format x.x.x.x where x is a positive integer).

 ## Tags and custom data